CSCfi/csc-user-guide/docs/support/tutorials/env-guide/working-with-bash-shell.md

-# 2.3 Working with bash shell {#working-with-bash-shell .western style="page-break-before: always;"}
+# Working with bash shell

 **bash** has several features that make the command line usage easier and more effective.
 You do not have to always type the whole command